5.6 min readPublished On: 9 December 20211098 wordsViews: 6243

 Having an extensive emotional vocabulary enhances your emotional literacy too, which makes navigating your emotions a whole lot easier.

-1. Take the time to reflect in a journal, use this wheel to pinpoint your thoughts and feelings as you write.
+1. Take the time to reflect in a journal, use the wheel to pinpoint your thoughts and feelings as you write.

 2. Share it with your kids.
 If they (or you!) journal or write in a diary, encourage them to check in with the wheel before they write down their thoughts and feelings.

-3. Build your self-awareness; use the wheel at different times after different situations with different people and notice your self-awareness over time.
+3. Build self-awareness; use the wheel at different times after different situations with various people, and notice your self-awareness over time.

 4. Use it in a group (friends, book club, meetings, with the family) to build empathy for and understanding of others.
-Whoever is comfortable to, can have a look, notice what they are currently feeling, share the word, and optionally share the reasons why they may be feeling that way.
+Whoever is comfortable to, can notice what they are currently feeling, share the emotion word(s), their thoughts, and optionally share the reasons why they may be feeling that way.
 Listen and tune in to their experience without questioning or judging.
 Emotions are personal to each of us, biologically and psychologically – they cannot be debated or denied.
 When done respectfully and non-judgementally, this exercise builds empathy by helping us understand and relate to others.
 This exercise is not just for the uncomfortable emotions, notice the feel-good ones, too!
 Love and joy have many nuances.

-5. If you use EFT, this emotional vocabulary really helps to get specific.
+5. If you use EFT (Emotional Freedom Techniques), this emotional vocabulary can help to get specific.
 Use it the next time you create your Setup Statement and notice what’s different.

 Resources: